Scanframe/SingleInstance/README.md

-If you want to be able to launch additional Secondary Instances (not related to your Primary Instance) you have to enable that with the third parameter of the `SingleApplication` constructor.
+If you want to be able to launch additional Secondary Instances (not related to your Primary Instance) you have to enable that with the third parameter of the `SingleInstance` constructor.
 The default is `false` meaning no Secondary Instances.
 Here is an example of how you would start a Secondary Instance send a message with the command line arguments to the primary instance and then shut down.